 For that reason, I tend to set up a separate auction if I am offering the same product on Buy It Now (assuming I’ve got more than one item to sell) with the start price set at your minimum reserve price and the Buy It Now price alongside it.
 You’ll get fewer bids, but you will attract a different type of buyer to your auction listing – and one who isn’t necessarily so interested in getting the cheapest price.

 You’ll want to be paid for your product, so make it easy.
 Most eBay auctions are paid using PayPal: your customer has a choice of setting up a PayPal account (and millions have already done so), or just entering their credit card details online when they want to pay.
 PayPal commission rates are very competitive when compared to more traditional credit card facilities, so it is also popular with etailers.

 The problem with PayPal is that there are limits on how much money you can withdraw from PayPal until you’ve gone through a number of levels of certification.
 It’s the same with buying on PayPal: if you buy using your PayPal account, you have a maximum spending limit of £500 until you’ve gone through further credit checks.

 These credit checks take time to sort out, which can make PayPal frustrating to use for bigger purchases.
 So it is always worth having other options available alongside PayPal, in order to make it as easy for your customer as possible.

 If your business offers credit card payment already, make sure your listing tells your customer that they can phone you up to pay by credit card.
-This will encourage people who distrust online payment systems, and help you build up rapport with your customer once they’ve bought.
+This will encourage people who distrust online payment systems and help you build up a rapport with your customer once they’ve bought.

 Most people will accept that if they are paying by cheque that there will be a delay before they can have their goods.
 Be wary of customers pressurizing you to release the goods early.